mirix/approaches-to-diarisation/README.md

 nemo-toolkit @ git+https://github.com/NVIDIA/NeMo.git@c4e677a2d7aad47dbade8c3a0e47311a51d03bba
 ```

-If you use ECAPA-TDNN instead of TitaNet you will not need NeMo and it should work with a more recent Python
+If you use ECAPA-TDNN instead of TitaNet, you will not need NeMo and the script should work with a more recent Python

 My procedure (work in progress) yields better results than anything else I had tried at the time of this writing.
 Please, feel free to fork and contribute.